History of Shanghai: World War II and the Japanese Occupation

 The Imperial Japanese Navy Air Service bombed Shanghai on January 28, 1932, nominally to crush Chinese student protests against the Japanese occupation of Manchuria.
 The Chinese fought back in what was known as the January 28 Incident.
 The two sides fought to a standstill and a ceasefire was brokered in May.

 During the Second Sino-Japanese War, the Chinese-controlled parts of the city fell after the 1937 Battle of Shanghai (known in China as the Battle of Songhu).
-The foreign concessions, which remained largely intact, entered what became known as the "Solitary Island" period — an enclave of prosperity surrounded by war zones — attracting some 400,000 Chinese refugees in 4 years.
+The foreign concessions entered what became known as the "Solitary Island" period.
+Many foreign institutions, such as banks, continued operating in this areas.
+With the beginning of the Pacific War, Japan occupied the foreign areas of Shanghai on 8 December 1941.
+It seized most of the banks in these areas of Shanghai and declared that the Nationalist currency fabi had to be exchanged for bank notes of the Wang Jingwei regime.

 Tensions within the city led to a wave of assassinations against Chinese officials who worked with the Japanese authorities: during January and February, 1939, 16 pro-Japanese officials and businessmen were assassinated by Chinese resistance organizations.
-With the beginning of the Pacific War, the foreign concessions too were occupied by Japan on 8 December 1941.

 Shanghai suffered less than many other cities during World War II, and the Japanese occupiers attempted to maintain many aspects of life as they had been before.
 The Shanghai Race Club reopened soon after the occupation and continued to host races throughout the war, even after most British and American Shanghai residents were interned.
 The races continued as late as August, 1945.